Posted October 1, 2017

 Currently, Quest is not accepting additional applications for the 2017-18 year.
 Tours for participants, parents and guardians have been suspended temporarily.
 Tours for professionals will continue and are normally scheduled for the last Friday of the month.
 In service training for your organization or company is also available.
 To schedule tours or in service training and notification when Quest is open for applications, please see Contact Us.

-Quest Autism Programs is a community-based day program for adults with autism, based at the Wyckoff YMCA in Bergen County, NJ.
+Quest Autism Programs is a community-based day program for adults with autism.
 Participants follow individualized daily schedules that span the areas of: Activities of daily living skills, social skills, vocational opportunities, recreational and leisure skills, as well as maintaining relevant previously mastered skills.

 Supported employment and volunteer opportunities are emphasized at Quest.
 The goal for each of our participants is meaningful employment.
 Strengths and preferences are assessed and vocational opportunities (both supported employment and volunteer jobs) are established.
 Each participant is supported by a Job Coach, and may work individually or paired with another participant.
 The role of the Job Coach includes providing transportation to work, providing instruction and job training, and collecting data on performance.

 QAP’s participants are active members of the community.
 This may include going to the gym, learning to grocery shop independently, going out to eat, or going to the library.
 Each day includes individualized, functionally relevant goals.
 The focus is to improve quality of life through development of important skills and improving independence for adults with autism.

 Training & Instructional Philosophy.
 Ongoing training and treatment are based on the empirically validated teaching strategies and techniques derived from the principles of Applied Behavior Analysis (ABA).